-Copies of each animal’s Anesthesia Record and Surgical Record Sheet must be returned to the LAF office following the post-surgical care period so they may be placed into the animal’s permanent health record maintained by the LAF.
+Copies of each animal's Anesthesia Record and Surgical Record Sheet must be returned to the CCR office following the post-surgical care period so they may be placed into the animal's permanent health record maintained by the CCR.

 Restraint devices for rabbits and rodents Anesthetic monitoring equipment:

 Inhalant (isoflurane) anesthetic machines (+/- ventilators) Anesthetic induction boxes Suction Electrocautery Forced air heating units Circulating hot water heating pads Animal transport cages